BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Fly.

-Blinding Swarm â€” *Those caught within the spiral of bats are barely able to*
+Blinding Swarm — *Those caught within the spiral of bats are barely able to*

 *see, let alone fend off those attacking them.*